DoD-Platform-One/bbtoc/README.md

 - Enable community collaboration across organizations and use cases
 - Enabled collaborative development of solutions, solving problems for the majority
-- We exist to connect and collaborate, not gatekeep and control
+- We exist to connect and collaborate, not gate keep and control
 - We are not a standards body, nor do we influence funding of various efforts

 ## Members